-Also known as “Cat Island”, this small island in Japan has barely 100 human residents but a large number of cat population.
-In order to keep the mouse population under control, it is believed that the cats were introduced in the 1850s.
+Also known as “Cat Island”, this small island in Japan has barely 100 human residents but a large cat population.
+In order to keep the mouse population under control, it is believed that cats were introduced in the 1850s.
 If you plan on visiting the island, make sure you stay in a cat-like cabin for a different experience altogether.
 It is available for overnight stays between April and November.

 14. Deer Island, New York

 One of the American Thousand Islands, Deer island lies in the town of Alexandria, close to Alexandria Bay in New York.
 It majorly looks like any old island.
 Here, you can find the infamous Skull and Bones undergraduate secret society of Yale University.
 And to your surprise, many former politicians and presidents were members.